SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######## hotlinks, deeplinks

 hotlinking = inline linking
-Hotlinking is embedding a resource from ⟮c1;another fqdn⟯ A deep link may be a link that links to any other page than the site's home page, a link that links to content within an installed app instead of a webpage (polysemy).
+Hotlinking is embedding a resource from ⟮c+;another fqdn⟯ A deep link may be a link that links to any other page than the site's home page, a link that links to content within an installed app instead of a webpage (polysemy).
 A link to the homepage of a page is called a surface link